Roger Hudson (cricketer)

 Roger Douglas Hudson (born 8 June 1967) is an English former cricketer.
 Hudson was a right-handed batsman who bowled right-arm medium pace.
 He was born at Selly Oak, Warwickshire.
 He was educated at Oxford University.

 Hudson made his first-class debut for Oxford University against Durham.
 During the 1997 season, he represented the university in 11 first-class matches, with his final first-class appearance coming against Cambridge University.
 In his 11 first-class matches, he scored 202 runs at a batting average of 11.22, with a single half century high score of 62.
-Hudson never took a wicket, despite bowling forty one overs, though is very capable of talking up some near misses.

 In 1999, Hudson played the only List-A match of his career for Huntingdonshire in the 1999 NatWest Trophy against Bedfordshire.
 In the match he scored 12 runs and a took a single catch.
-On this occasion the captain wisely never handed him the ball.

-Hudson moved to Australia in 2001 and, perhaps fearing his cricketing powers had peaked, took up golf.
-Known best for long (occasionally wild) drives combined with spectacular recovery shots, Hudson relentlessly pursues his goal of a scratch handicap.
-His progress is meticulously monitored through a series of excel sheets, indeed there is very little in life Hudson cannot put into a spreadsheet, though perhaps his goal will shortly be changed to "shooting less than his age".
+Hudson moved to Australia in 2001 and took up golf.